yang123vc/qf/how_it_works.md

 Boolean fields are saved as char(1) with truth values saved as 't' and false values saved as 'f'.

+## Viewing Documents and Listing Documents

+The SQL statements backing viewing documents and listing documents is a bit different.
+This is because we can't tell the fields before hand and create variables for the fields.

+It works by getting the column names from `qf_fields` and then looping through the columns and getting the data for each column.
+It also makes use of the theory that every data can be saved as string.

 ## UI